What is a 120×60?

 This ad size is known as a button, along with the now-defunct 125×125 ad unit.

 A 120×60 ad unit is most commonly used on listing sites for freemium listings.
 They are also seen littered across the internet, placed in any spare gap on many websites, although this is not recommended.

 120x60s generally do not cost much, as they do not perform very well.
-They are mostly ideal for co-branding excercises, where one website associates itself intrinsically with another via the use of a button ad instead of normal hyperlink.
+They are mostly ideal for co-branding exercises, where one website associates itself intrinsically with another via the use of a button ad instead of a normal hyperlink.